mattbalvin/weather-forecast-vsc-demo/README.md

 # Weather Forecast App

-This is a React + Vite + TypeScript app that shows the current weather and a 5-day forecast for any city or zip code, using the OpenWeather API.
+This is a React + Vite + TypeScript sample app based on https://www.youtube.com/watch?v=uG5Vcjr5vxQ that shows the current weather and a 5-day forecast for any city or zip code, using the OpenWeather API.

 ## Features